 The magnetic field at a distance r is

-Along z-axis from P to Q
+Along the z-axis from P to Q

 ii Along the quarter circle QS (radius R)

-Magnetic field at A is
+The magnetic field at A is

 From the figure, every point lies on the equatorial line of the magnetic dipole.